Rebecca Henshaw-Keene

 Recent instructions include as junior counsel in a complex claim raising issues of res judicata, sole counsel in claim following a fall from height resulting in a traumatic brain injury, and a claim arising from the assault of an NHS clinician.

-Rebecca has experience in fundamental dishonesty and fraud actions for Defendants and their insurers, both in her own right and assisting senior counsel with extensive disclosure reviews.
+Rebecca has experience in fundamental dishonesty and fraud actions for Defendants and their insurers, both at trial and in assisting senior counsel with extensive disclosure reviews.

 She has also represented clients appealing awards determined by both the Criminal Injuries Compensation Authority and the Armed Forces Compensation Scheme.